 - red and swollen joints

-- joints that are tender or painful, especially when you move
+- joints that are tender or painful, especially

-- restricted joint movement
+- restricted joint range-of-motion

 - skin lesions